WELCOME TO ECMC'S NEW WEBSITE! PLEASE SHARE YOUR FEEDBACK ABOUT THE NEW SITE WITH US.

 Bond Claims

 When the ECMC claims an operator’s bond, that money is reserved for the sole purpose of plugging and/or reclaiming the Orphaned Well or the Orphaned Site to which it pertains.
-Except for emergency work, and when available, bonds are obligated to fund work before any expenditures are authorized from the Orphaned Well Program appropriation.
+Ordinarily, work does not commence on bond claim sites until funds are collected from the surety company, and bond money is spent before other funding sources.
+Emergency work is an exception.
+One of the other funding sources shown below may be used first when addressing emergency conditions.

 Enterprise Fund

-An Orphan Well Mitigation Enterprise cash fund was established in FY23, and the Orphan Well Mitigation Enterprise board holds an annual meeting each fall.
-The Orphan Well Mitigation Enterprise is funded by annual operator per-well fees, per Rule 205.c.(3)B, which states:
+An Orphan Well Mitigation Enterprise cash fund was established in FY23, and the Orphan Well Mitigation Enterprise board holds an annual meeting each year.
+The Orphan Well Mitigation Enterprise is funded by annual per-well fees paid by active operators, collected in accordance with Rule 205.c.(3)B, which states:

 Program Staff